PowerShell/SecretManagement/Docs/ARCHITECTURE.md

 All extension vault module implementations are responsible for working securely.
 In addition each extension vault module is responsible for authentication within the current user context, and to provide appropriate informational and error messages to the user, including instructions for authenticating.
 Extension vaults are also responsible for prompting the user for a passphrase, if needed, in interactive sessions.
 If an extension vault supports optional secret metadata, the metadata is not sensitive information and does not need to be stored securely.
+If an extension vault requires a password before use, it can support the optional `Unlock-SecretVault` function to allow the vault to be unlocked from unattended script, without any user interaction.

 ### Intermediate secret objects